Quick Answer

 - Predictable costs - No surprise bills from runaway compute jobs

-- Existing investment - Leverage sunk costs in data centres and infrastructure
+- Existing investment - Use existing investment in data centres and infrastructure

 - Network locality - Faster processing when data sources are on-prem